 Prayers of Adoration

 A prayer of adoration is one that is commonly used during worship.
-Prayers of adoration express our love and awe for God and the role He plays in our lives.
+Prayers of adoration express our love and awe for God and the role He plays in our spiritual lives.
 These types of prayers acknowledge the greatness of God and allow us to show humility as we praise God's power.
 No one understands you more than God does.
 Praising God through prayer is an acknowledgment that even in the face of the tumults and upheavals of this world, our Creator is good and in control.

 Prayers of Petition